openstack/openstack-manuals/doc/networking-guide/source/intro-os-networking.rst

 ------------

 End users normally can create subnets with any valid IP addresses without other restrictions.
-However, in some cases, it is nice for the admin or the tenant to pre-define a pool of addresses from which to create subnets with automatic allocation.
+However, in some cases, it is nice for the admin or the project to pre-define a pool of addresses from which to create subnets with automatic allocation.